nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2017-following-fast-tracks.md

 #### Conversion

-When calling a converter directly though its name, a check is done on its source MIME type to see if it can handle the input blob.
+When calling a converter directly through its name, a check is done on its source MIME type to see if it can handle the input blob.
 A `ConversionException` is thrown if the converter can't handle it.
 A new configuration property `nuxeo.convert.enforceSourceMimeTypeCheck` is available to disable this behavior which defaults to `true`.

 To disable the check, use the following contribution: